w-jablonski/files/Polish_English_characters_layout/README.md

 ```
 -->
 This exhibits many similarities to my layout presented above.
 And putting O above A seems like a good idea.
 I indeed tried putting O above E and didn't like it — the hand felt "undecided" and I would often
 mistype the two letters.
-However, with the vowel pair now being at the index finger this comes across as the hand is indeed more "free" to switch between the two.
+However, with the vowel pair now being at the index finger this comes across as if the hand is indeed more "free" to switch between the two.
 Great job so far!

 <br>